 22. Peanut butter

-Love peanut butter jelly sandwiches?
-Then you should keep peanut butter on hand at all times.
-Peanut butter sandwiches are great and filling snacks, but you can also add peanut butter to your smoothies, salads, Thai peanut noodles, peanut butter chicken, pancakes, and cookies.
-Nut butters are excellent and cheap sources of protein and healthy fats, and their great pantry items for whipping up a quick side dish or healthy snack.
+Love peanut butter and jelly sandwiches?
+Then you should always keep peanut butter on hand.
+Peanut butter sandwiches are great and filling snacks, but you can also add peanut butter to your smoothies, salads, or make Thai peanut noodles, peanut butter chicken, pancakes, and cookies.
+Nut butters are excellent and cheap sources of protein and healthy fats, and they are great pantry items for whipping up a quick side dish or healthy snack.

 23. Chicken stock